 Semi-Automatic Intermediate Caliber Rifle

-This category includes typical AR style rifles in 5.56, 7.62, and the newer options like 6.5 Creedmoor and .300 Blackout.
+This category includes typical AR style rifles in 5.56 or 7.62, and the newer options like 6.5 Creedmoor and .300 Blackout.
 With the average barrel length being 16” or longer to meet legal requirements, a fluted barrel can save a noticeable amount of weight.
 The tradeoff, as stated before, is in how quickly the barrel will heat up and affect accuracy.
 If the rifle is intended to be carried and used for longer range shooting with time for the barrel to cool, fluting could be worthwhile.
 But for shooters more interested in general plinking at the range, there isn’t a performance benefit.
 The amount of fluting is also limited since the gas system requires a port that is the normal diameter of the barrel.

 Semi-Automatic Small Caliber/Pistol Caliber Rifle